apryakhin/legion.stanford.edu/tutorial05.md

 analogous to writing inline assembly code in C as the user is explicitly responsible for managing the mapping from logical regions/variable names to physical instances/registers.
-Similarly, writing to the Legion language is directly analogous to writing in C, as the Legion language makes no distinction between logical and physical regions.
-Instead the Legion compiler automatically manages the mapping from logical regions to physical instances just like the
+Similarly, writing in Regent is directly analogous to writing in C, as Regent makes no distinction between logical and physical regions.
+Instead the Regent compiler automatically manages the mapping from logical regions to physical instances just like the
 C compiler automatically manages the mapping from a variable name to different registers.
 Users targeting